NASA-SW-VnV/ikos/README.md

 To build and run the analyzer, you will need the following dependencies:

-* CMake 2.8.12 or higher
+* CMake 2.8.12.2 or higher
 * GMP 6.1 or higher
 * Boost 1.55 or higher
 * Python 2.7 or 3.3 or higher
 * SQLite 3
 * LLVM 3.7 or higher
-* llvm-clang 3.7
+* llvm-clang 3.7 or higher
 * A C++ compiler that supports C++14 (gcc 5 or higher, clang 3.4 or higher)

 Most of them can be installed using your package manager.
-You can use Homebrew under MAC OS X.

 ### INSTALL DEPENDENCIES ON MAC OS X